-Document the condition
+Get the condition on record

 Read the local context